CANTUS-Project/api/source/resource_types.rst

     A "Chant" resource is a chant written in a Source.
 These are available at the URLs indicated by ``["view"]["chant"]`` and ``["browse"]["chant"]``.

-    :>json string id:
+    :resjson string id:
-    :>json string incipit:
+    :resjson string incipit:
-    :>json string source: the "title" field of the corresponding "Source" resource :>json string marginalia:
+    :resjson string source: the "title" field of the corresponding "Source" resource
+    :resjson string marginalia:
-    :>json string folio: E.g., ``"05v"``
+    :resjson string folio: E.g., ``"05v"``
-    :>json string sequence:
+    :resjson string sequence:
-    :>json string office: the "name" field of the corresponding "Office" resource :>json string genre: the "name" field of the corresponding "Genre" resource, provided through the "CantusID" resource :>json string position:
+    :resjson string office: the "name" field of the corresponding "Office" resource
+    :resjson string genre: the "name" field of the corresponding "Genre" resource, provided through the "CantusID" resource
+    :resjson string position:
-    :>json string cantus_id: ``"id"`` field of the corresponding "CantusID" resource :>json string feast: ``"name"`` field of the corresponding "Feast" resource (e.g., "Dom.
+    :resjson string cantus_id: ``"id"`` field of the corresponding "CantusID" resource
+    :resjson string feast: ``"name"`` field of the corresponding "Feast" resource (e.g., "Dom.
 21 p.
 Pent.")
-    :>json string feast_desc: ``"description"`` of the corresponding "Feast" resource (e.g., "21st Sunday after Pentecost") :>json string mode: (will appear in ``"resources"`` after the first version) :>json string differentia:
+    :resjson string feast_desc: ``"description"`` of the corresponding "Feast" resource (e.g., "21st Sunday after Pentecost")
+    :resjson string mode: (will appear in ``"resources"`` after the first version)
+    :resjson string differentia:
-    :>json string finalis: (will appear in ``"resources"`` after the first version) :>json string full_text: ``"full_text"`` of the corresponding "CantusID" resource :>json string full_text_manuscript: full text as written in the manuscript :>json string volpiano: neume information to be rendered with the "Volpiano" font :>json string notes:
+    :resjson string finalis: (will appear in ``"resources"`` after the first version)
+    :resjson string full_text: ``"full_text"`` of the corresponding "CantusID" resource
+    :resjson string full_text_manuscript: full text as written in the manuscript
+    :resjson string volpiano: neume information to be rendered with the "Volpiano" font
+    :resjson string notes:
-    :>json string cao_concordances:
+    :resjson string cao_concordances:
-    :>json string siglum: the "siglum" field of the corresponding "Source" resource :>json string proofreader: ``"display_name"`` of an "Indexer" resource :>json string melody_id: (will appear in ``"resources"`` after the first version) :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
+    :resjson string siglum: the "siglum" field of the corresponding "Source" resource
+    :resjson string proofreader: ``"display_name"`` of an "Indexer" resource
+    :resjson string melody_id: (will appear in ``"resources"`` after the first version)
+    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
-    :>json string proofread_fulltext: Whether the "fulltext" field was proofread.
+    :resjson string proofread_fulltext: Whether the "fulltext" field was proofread.
-    :>json string proofread_fulltext_manuscript: Whether the "fulltext_manuscript" field was proofread.
+    :resjson string proofread_fulltext_manuscript: Whether the "fulltext_manuscript" field was proofread.
-    :>json string resources>source: URL to the containing "Source" resource :>json string resources>source_id: resource ID for previous :>json string resources>office: URL to the corresponding "Office" :>json string resources>office_id: resource ID for previous :>json string resources>genre: URL to the corresponding "Genre" :>json string resources>genre_id: resource ID for previous :>json string resources>feast: URL to the corresponding "Feast" resource :>json string resources>feast_id: resource ID for previous :>json string resources>image_link: URL to an image, or a Web page with an image, of this Chant :>json string resources>proofreader: URL to an "Indexer" resource :>json string resources>proofreader_id: resource ID for previous
+    :resjson string resources>source: URL to the containing "Source" resource
+    :resjson string resources>source_id: resource ID for previous
+    :resjson string resources>office: URL to the corresponding "Office"
+    :resjson string resources>office_id: resource ID for previous
+    :resjson string resources>genre: URL to the corresponding "Genre"
+    :resjson string resources>genre_id: resource ID for previous
+    :resjson string resources>feast: URL to the corresponding "Feast" resource
+    :resjson string resources>feast_id: resource ID for previous
+    :resjson string resources>image_link: URL to an image, or a Web page with an image, of this Chant
+    :resjson string resources>proofreader: URL to an "Indexer" resource
+    :resjson string resources>proofreader_id: resource ID for previous

 .. _`source resource type`: